mmmuscus/Shadow-Functions-Engine/README.md

 * **a:** This is true when the a key is pressed down, if it is the player gets moved to the left.
 * **d:** This is true when the d key is pressed down, if it is the player gets moved to the right.

 **How it's done & notes:** The function checks for each of the four bools and increments the player's position if any is true.
 This function only calculates the possible position of the player.
-This position can be inside walls, the [keepInBounds](#3422-keepinbounds) function is the one responsible for clearing up thoose sort of messes.
+This position can be inside walls, the [keepInBounds](#3422-keepinbounds) function is the one responsible for clearing up those sort of messes.
 #### 3.4.2.2. keepInBounds
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp